Is your child feeling fussy and frustrated?

-Are you looking for a gentle way to help your baby that doesn’t have possible side effects or require invasive procedures?
+Are you looking for a gentle way to help your child that doesn’t have possible side effects or require invasive procedures?

-Using the gentle techniques of craniosacral therapy, rather than just treating the symptoms, I am able to find and treat the cause in a way that follows your baby’s own self-healing wisdom.
+Using the gentle techniques of craniosacral therapy, rather than just treating the symptoms, I am able to treat in a way that follows your child’s own self-healing wisdom.

-The treatments are safe, non-invasive, and several hospitals utilize craniosacral therapy in their NICU units and find great results with the development and health outcomes of the infants treated.
+The treatments are safe and non-invasive, and several hospitals utilize craniosacral therapy in their NICU units and find great results in the development and health outcomes of the infants treated.

 What To Expect At A Session

 Your child’s session will take place in a quiet, peaceful setting.
-You will stay with them the entire time and receive treatment for yourself as well.
-You are encouraged to bring a favorite toy if your child is beginning to roll or crawl.
+You will stay with them the entire time.
+You are encouraged to bring toys that are quiet and stationary.

 Reactions to CST vary.
 Children may sleep through the session, while others may be alert and active.
-They may cry briefly as tension releases from their body.
+Newborns may cry briefly as tension releases from their bodies.
 You are welcome to feed them during the session and I can even work with them during this time.

 What does it feel like?

-I always offer treatment to the parents as part of the newborn session.
-Not only does this help them feel comfortable with the therapy, but I also find it helps settle the parent’s nervous system and body and the treatment is relaxing to the new parents.
 The sessions are generally deeply relaxing, creating feelings of warmth or gentle pulsing in the areas where we are working.
 You may be hesitant to have someone touching their newborn’s head.
-The pressure that I use is less than the weight of a nickel (5 grams.) and I am always following the body’s lead and allowing it to release rather than forcing it to release
+The pressure that I use is less than the weight of a nickel (5 grams.)

 How It Works